Mark Stone Game Preview: Golden Knights vs. Blackhawks

 Stone Stats vs. the Blackhawks

-- On defense, the Blackhawks are conceding 13 total goals (2.6 per game) which ranks 19th in the NHL.
+- The Blackhawks are 15th in goals allowed, giving up 21 total goals (three per game) in the league.

 |2023-2024 Season